epfl-ada/ada-2023-project-jellyfish401/README.md

 #### Regression analysis

-To assess whether the Wikispeedia dataset contains **multiple linear regressions** is used.
-Multiple linear regression gives us the effect size and the p-value of e.g. the relationship between region and the sentiment score.
-Furthermore, multiple linear regression gives us the possibility to control for the confouning factors population size and economic classification.
-Population size and economic classification are important confounding factors, because both the economic power and the population size influence the amount of content that can be generated and published on Wikipedia.
+To assess whether the Wikispeedia dataset contains bias, **multiple linear regressions** are used.
+Multiple linear regression analysis reveals the effect size and the p-value, for example, of the relationship between region and sentiment score.
+Additionally, it allows us to control for confounding factors such as population size and economic classification.
+Both population size and economic classification are significant confounding factors because they influence the amount of content that can be generated and published on Wikipedia about a country.

 ### Ethical considerations